-- · identifying, reviewing and evaluating candidates to serve on our board of directors; - determining the minimum qualifications for service on our board of directors; - · reviewing and evaluating incumbent directors and the performance of our board of directors; - evaluating, nominating and recommending individuals for membership on our board of directors; - making recommendations regarding the membership of the committees of our board of directors; - assessing the performance of the board of directors, including its committees; - developing a set of corporate governance guidelines for the combined company; and - reviewing and evaluating on an annual basis the performance of the nominating and governance Committee and the nominating and governance committee charter.
+- identifying, reviewing and evaluating candidates to serve on our board of directors and nominating and recommending individuals for membership on our board of directors; - · determining the minimum qualifications for service on our board of directors; - reviewing, evaluating and considering the recommendation for nomination of incumbent directors for reelection to the board of directors; - · making recommendations regarding the membership of the committees of our board of directors; - assessing the performance of the board of directors, including its committees; - if and when it deems appropriate, developing a set of corporate governance guidelines for the company; and - reviewing and evaluating on an annual basis the performance of the nominating and corporate governance committee and the nominating and corporate governance committee charter.

 The nominating and corporate governance committee believes that candidates for director should have certain minimum qualifications, including the ability to read and understand basic financial statements, being over 21 years of age and having the highest personal integrity and ethics.
 The nominating and corporate governance committee also intends to consider such factors as possessing relevant expertise upon which to be able to offer advice and guidance to management, having a diverse personal background, perspective and experience, having sufficient time to devote to our affairs, demonstrated excellence in his or her field, having the ability to exercise sound business judgment and having the commitment to rigorously represent the long-term interests of our stockholders.
 However, the nominating and corporate governance committee retains the right to modify these qualifications from time to time.
-Candidates for director nominees are reviewed in the context of the current composition of the board of directors, the operating requirements of Protara and the long-term interests of our stockholders.
+Candidates for director nominees are reviewed in the context of the current composition of the board of directors, the operating requirements of the Company and the long-term interests of our stockholders.
 In conducting this assessment, the nominating and corporate governance committee typically considers diversity (including gender, racial and ethnic diversity), age, skills and such other factors as it deems appropriate, given the current needs of the board of directors and our business, to maintain a balance of knowledge, experience and capability.

-The nominating and corporate governance committee appreciates the value of thoughtful board refreshment, and regularly identifies and considers qualities, skills and other director attributes that's would enhance the composition of the Board.
+The nominating and corporate governance committee appreciates the value of thoughtful board refreshment, and regularly identifies and considers qualities, skills and other director attributes that would enhance the composition of the Board.
 In the case of incumbent directors whose terms of office are set to expire, the nominating and corporate governance committee reviews these directors' overall service to the Company during their terms, including the number of meetings attended, level of participation, quality of performance and any other relationships and transactions that might impair the directors' independence.
-In the case of new director candidates, the nominating and corporate governance committee also determines whether the nominee is independent for Nasdaq purposes, which determination is based upon applicable Nasdaq listing standards, applicable SEC rules and regulations and the advice of counsel, if necessary.
+In the case of new director candidates, the nominating and corporate governance committee also determines whether the nominee is independent for Nasdaq purposes, which determination is based upon applicable Nasdaq listing rules, applicable SEC rules and regulations and the advice of counsel, if necessary.
 The nominating and corporate governance committee then uses its network of contacts to compile a list of potential candidates, but may also engage, if it deems appropriate, a professional search firm.
 The nominating and corporate governance committee conducts any appropriate and necessary inquiries into the backgrounds and qualifications of possible candidates after considering the function and needs of our board of directors.
 The nominating and corporate governance committee meets to discuss and consider the candidates' qualifications and then selects a nominee for recommendation to the board of directors by majority vote.